 Improving complex industrial production processes can provide outsized returns.
-Often, a few percent productivity increase can generate large bottom line returns.
-However, because of their complexity and the risks & costs associated with halting or slowing down a production line, fine tuning these process parameters often offers unacceptable risk/reward profiles.
+Often, a few percent of productivity increase can generate large bottom-line returns.
+However, because of their complexity and the risks & costs associated with halting or slowing down a production line, fine-tuning these process parameters often offers unacceptable risk/reward profiles.

 Autonomous systems can help address this dilemma by leveraging AI to improve these processes.